COMPREHENSIVE BLOG ABOUT U.S. EXPAT TAXES

 Country Tax Resource Guides

 In our comprehensive country tax guides, we cover everything from the basics (tax rates, due dates, social security) to more complex matters.
-Example- Residency in your host country, Income tax treaties with the US, What foreign income taxed, If you are self employed?
+Example- Residency in your host country, Income tax treaties with the US, What foreign income is taxed, If you are self employed?

-U.S. Expatriate taxes
+U.S. Expatriate Taxes

 The goal of this blog section on U.S. Expatriates- U.S. citizens and U.S. green card holders living and working outside the U.S.- is to provide information for U.S. Expatriates to consider prior to accepting an assignment outside the U.S. From the general concepts of U.S. taxation of ways in which U.S. persons living and working outside the U.S. can minimize their U.S. taxation, this section focuses on the Foreign Earned Income Exclusion, Housing Exclusion and Deduction all found on Form 2555 and the Foreign Tax Credit found on Form 1116.
 Including U.S. income tax treaties and U.S. Totalization/ Social Security treaties.